microsoft/vscode-docs/docs/python/linting.md

 # Linting Python Code in VS Code

+Linting highlights syntactical and stylistic errors in your Python code.
 By default, linting for Python code is enabled in VS Code using Pylint.
 Additional linters, along with Pylint, can be enabled and disabled in any combination using their respective settings.

+TODO: I would show an image of a linting error and use F8 to show the inline error description (or a GIf incl the problems view)

 ## General linting settings